rust-diplomat/diplomat/ContributingOnWindows.md

 ```

 This shoulllld work across OSes?
 But I imagine it'd be better to use this as a quick patch job for whatever's being developed.
 To then be reverted later once a more suitable fix has been found.

+You also don't have to use Cargo make.
+VS Code tasks also help me circumvent this kind of stuff.
+But I try to avoid calling npm directly if possible, since everybody should ideally be using the same build tools.